 My saved pages

-For people affected by brain tumours or brain cancer to get together, ask questions...
+A place for people affected by brain tumours or brain cancer to support one another...

 I have just seen your thread.
 You may have seen a post I sent last week dealing with my wife's experiences over the past two weeks, when we discovered she had osteoporosis thanks to the Dex - she has generally been on 4 mg, with odd spikes earlier on.
 As has already been said, 0.5mg tablets are available and we tried reducing the dose this way but with no success, as Trish complained of headaches each time we tried, so we appear to be stuck on 4 mg.